medusajs/medusa/docs/content/deployments/admin/deploying-on-netlify.md

 netlify init
 ```

+You’ll have to follow 5 steps for the initialization:

 ##### **Step 1: Create Netlify Website**

 You’ll be asked to either connect to an existing Netlify website or create a new one.
 Choose the second option to create a new site: